jgrieb/ckanext-restricted/README.rst

    What does it do?
 What features does it have?
    Consider including some screenshots or embedding a video!

+This is a variation of the original ckanext-restricted extension.
+It is for CKAN instances which do not use scheming, i.e., it removed the depepency of the original extension from ckanext-scheming, ckanext-repeating and ckanext-composite.

 CKAN extension to restrict the accessibility to the resources of a dataset.
 This way the package metadata is accesible but not the data itself (resource).
 The resource access restriction level can be individualy defined for every package.

 Users can request access to a dataset by pressing a button and filling up a simple form.
 The package owner can allow individual users to access the resource.
 If the users allowed individually will be notified by mail.
 It also includes notifying by mail on every new user registration that can be disabled (expained later in this document).
 The mails are generated from templates that can be extended.

 All information inside the restricted fields (except 'level') is hidden for users other than the ones who can edit the dataset.
 We used this to keep a shared-secret key field for accessing remotely hosted resources (https://github.com/EnviDat/ckanext-envidat_theme/blob/4265ecfe90e10eb1f095e8e8d19fe43554ab6799/ckanext/envidat_theme/helpers.py#L28).
 The allowed usernames are hidden partially to the non-editors, in our case was critical because they were very similar to the user emails (https://github.com/EnviDat/ckanext-restricted/blob/2d7b2915ef50249fe8d9ec43ceaf532918506539/ckanext/restricted/action.py#L153).

 restricted_resources_metadata.PNG